JoonasStone/hogwarts_zst_lg3/lagou_game/README.md

-#first learn by lagou_hogwarts
+#first learn by lagou_hogwarts \
-#i will do a practice for my first python game
+#I will do a practice for my first python game